 HTTPS relies on a family of lower-level security protocol implementations called TLS (short for “Transport Layer Security”); these protocols provide privacy and data integrity between two applications that require data to be exchanged securely over a network.
 It’s the most widely deployed security protocol used today for web browsers and other applications.

 Transport Layer Security standards are continuously being improved.
-Currently, TLS 1.2 is the latest encryption standard powering HTTPS; protocols older than TLS 1.1 (i.e. TLS 1.0 and its predecessor, SSL) are not secure and no longer considered PCI SSC compliant.
+Currently, TLS 1.2 is the latest encryption standard powering HTTPS; protocols older than TLS 1.1 (i.e. TLS 1.0 and its predecessor, SSL) are not secure and no longer considered PCI DSS compliant.